Gabi-Gindoff/PITA-repository/README.md

 2. To run the system after building it, enter “poetry run python app.py” to run the application.
 A pop-up should appear that prompts you to open the port in a new browser, if not, the link for the webpage with the chatbot will be in the terminal.
 3. Ask the chatbot a question like “Where are the printers located?” and see what it says.
 4. To exit the application and kill the port, press the keys Ctrl + C on your keyboard.
+5. Note: you can also run the system with "python app.py" if you did the "pip install -r requirements.txt"